How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 • Commercial and residential client mix

-Well-established landscaping companies often command strong valuations, particularly those with predictable revenue streams and efficient operations.
-However, positioning your company effectively is crucial for maximizing value.
+Well‑established landscaping companies often command strong valuations, particularly those with predictable revenue streams, efficient operations, and a clear growth story.
+Positioning your company effectively is crucial for maximizing value.

 Step 1: Understand Your Company's Value